speculative-artefact/easymesh_batch_exporter/README.md

 * **Green:** Object exported within the last minute (`FRESH`).
 * **Yellow:** Object exported within the last 5 minutes (`STALE`).
 * **Normal Colour:** Object export indicator has expired, or indicators were cleared.
+* **Toggle Location:** The export indicators checkbox is now conveniently located in the header of the "Recent Exports" panel.
 * **Visibility:** To see these colours in the 3D Viewport, ensure you are in **Solid** display mode and that the **Shading -> Colour** type is set to **Object**.
     [[Viewport Shading Docs]](https://docs.blender.org/manual/en/latest/editors/3dview/display/shading.html#solid)
-* **Recent Exports Panel:** A list of recently exported objects (still FRESH or STALE) appears in a sub-panel.
+* **Recent Exports Panel:** When indicators are enabled, shows a list of recently exported objects (still FRESH or STALE).
 Clicking the icon selects the object.
 * **Clear Indicators:** The "Clear All Export Indicators" button at the bottom of the "Recent Exports" panel will immediately remove the status from all objects and restore their original viewport colours.
+* **Auto-Clear:** Unchecking the indicators checkbox immediately clears all existing indicators from the viewport.

 ## Version History